PragTob/deep_merge/README.md

 Well not necessarily, no. There are [very simple implementations for maps that use Map.merge/3](http://stackoverflow.com/a/38865647).

 There are subtle things that can be missed there though, for one the most simple implementation also merges structs which is not always what you want.
-For Keyword lists on the other hand you gotta be careful that you don't accidentally merge keyword lists with lists as that's [totally possible](https://github.com/elixir-lang/elixir/issues/5395) atm.
+For Keyword lists on the other hand you gotta be careful that you don't accidentally merge keyword lists with lists as that's [currently possible](https://github.com/elixir-lang/elixir/issues/5395) atm.

 This library takes care of those problems and will take care of further problems/edge cases should they appear so you can focus on your business logic.